radiantearth/stac-api-spec/ogcapi-features/README.md

 collections.
 STAC - Features adds support for this with pagination (similar to the Item pagination mechanism) through hypermedia links for the Collections resource (`/collections`).
 This mechanism aligns with pagination of collections in the OGC API - Common - Part 2: Geospatial Data specification.
-With this, Links with relations `next` and `prev` are included in the `links` array, and these are used to navigate to the next and previous pages of Collection objects.
+With this, a link with relation `next` is included in the `links` array, and this is used to navigate to the next page of Collection objects.
 The specific query parameter used for paging is implementation specific and not defined by STAC API.
 For example, an implementation may take a parameter (e.g., `page`) indicating the numeric page of results, a base64-encoded value indicating the last result returned for the current page (e.g., `search_after` as